 It comes in flavors “feisty” and “beefy.”
 A serving of this plant-powered food delivers 13 grams of protein and just three grams of fat.
 Made from peas, mung beans, and brown rice, the crumbles are free from soy, gluten, and GMOs.

 Mexican food chain Chronic Tacos, which has restaurants in the U.S. and Canada, teamed up with Beyond Meat to add its Beef Crumbles to the menu.
 “Bringing Beyond Meat into our stores really enhances The Taco Life experience that we provide for our guests and we’re excited to have a delicious and healthy plant-based option as part of that,” said Michael Mohammed, Chronic Tacos CEO, in a statement.
 The plant-based beef is available at all of Chronic Tacos’ 51 U.S. locations.

 The Beyond Beef Crumble is now also available at Del Taco restaurants across the country.
 As well as dedicated menu options created with the plant protein, it can be substituted into most other menu options.

 The brand tested the menu options on meat-eaters, such as a butcher, bodybuilders and a taco food truck owner.
 Comments overwhelmingly focused on how similar to meat the crumble tastes, with one bodybuilder saying “I would totally eat this all day!“

 6. Beyond Chicken

-Beyond Meat’s chicken strips were the company’s first product — and its first big failure, according to the brand.
+Beyond Meat’s chicken strips were the company’s first product—and its first big failure, according to the brand.
 In mid-2019, customers began questioning the products’ absence in stores.
-The FAQ section of the Beyond Meat website informed the public that the product had been discontinued.
 “Unfortunately, our Chicken Strips weren’t delivering the same plant-based meat experience as some of our more popular products,” reads the FAQ section of the Beyond Meat website.